photovoltex/tauri-interop/README.md

 // let value: String = wait_for_sync_execution("value").await;
 #[tauri_interop::command]
 fn wait_for_sync_execution(value: &str) -> String {
-    format!("Has to wait that the backend completes the computation and returns the {value}", value) }
+    format!("Has to wait that the backend completes the computation and returns the {value}") }

 // let result: Result<String, String> = asynchrone_execution(true).await;